theheking/intro-to-r/key_info.md

 ## Before the course please make sure you have:
  - Charger
- - Postive attitude!
+ - Positive attitude!
  - RStudio and R installed (see the instructions below)

 ## At the end of the workshop you will be able to:
 - Use R to navigate data
-- Import, reformat and manipulate dataframes
+- Import, reformat, and manipulate data frames
 - Plot informative plots using ggplot